ryuk-jayant/Weather_check/README.md

 # Weather_check
 Created with CodeSandbox

-In this webapp you can check for weather of different places It uses an open api Secured with Api key
+In this webapp you can check for weather of different places.

+It uses an open api Secured with Api key.